Sermitse/GTS_Plugin/README.md

 ### Option 1 — Visual Studio
 1. Clone the repository using Git.
 2. Open the cloned folder in Visual Studio.
-3. Visual Studio will automatically detect the `CMakeLists.txt` file and configure the build environment.
+3. Visual Studio if setup correctly should automatically detect the `CMakeLists.txt` file and configure the build environment.

-### Option 2 — Command Line (Recommended)
+### Option 2 — Automated (Recommended)
 Simply run the provided batch file:
 ```
 CompileDLL.bat
 ```
-If successfull a `Package-Release` folder should exist within the `distribution` folder.
+If successfull a `Package-Release` folder have been created within the `distribution` folder.
+Containing the built DLL along with other runtime requirements.
 > **Note:**
 > You must clone the repository using Git.
 > Direct downloads from GitHub (ZIP files) will **not** compile due to missing git data which the build process depends on.